artefactual/archivematica-docs/user-manual/archival-storage/archival-storage.rst

 Information Packages (AIPs) for the Archivematica instance.
 There is a search interface at the top of the page where you can construct simple or boolean queries to find AIPs or individual items in storage.
 At the top of the table is the total size of the stored AIPs and the number of indexed files.
-The table lists the AIP's name, size, UUID, date that the AIP was stored, status, and whether or not the AIP is encrypted.
-Use the up and down arrows in the column headers to sort by AIP name, size, or date stored.
+By default, the table lists the AIP's name, UUID, size on disk, date that the AIP was created, it's status, and whether or not the AIP is encrypted.

 .. image:: images/archival-storage-tab.*
    :align: center
-   :width: 60%
+   :width: 80%
-   :alt: The Archival Storage tab showing a table of five AIPs that have been stored.
+   :alt: The Archival Storage tab showing stored AIPs

 From the Archival Storage tab, you can select an individual AIP and download it, delete it, or initiate :ref:`AIP re-ingest <reingest>`.